Asymetrix-Studio/BINGO-Cross-Em-Out/PRIVACY_POLICY.md

 ### Explanation for permissions requested in the app

-NETWORK_STATE, WIFI_STATE, INTERNET - These are all only for the Multiplayer function, which requires internet to work.
+NETWORK_STATE, WIFI_STATE, INTERNET - These are all only for the Multiplayer function, which requires internet connection to work.

 MODIFY_AUDIO_SETTINGS - This is of course to allow player to adjust audio related setting as there are music and sfx in our game.